 To claim Gift Aid your donor must be a UK taxpayer.
 It doesn’t just benefit your organisation, donors can claim tax back on the money they give and for some people that can be over 30% of what they have donated!
 However, the trend is for tax rules to change and for more people to come out of paying tax all together.
 So, for those who complete forms for future donations, you must have a method for people to be able to review their forms and withdraw them if necessary.
 You should have an easy way to reconfirm everyone is still a taxpayer to avoid any mishaps with your claim.

 Sounds a lot?
 Well, read below.
 There are some super simple methods of doing all of this very simply.

 Different methods to consider

-So here are the options, if you know of others, leave them in the comments below and I’ll review and add them to this blog.
+So here are the options, if you know of others, email me and I’ll review and add them to this blog.

 Method 1 – Use the standard HMRC Charities and CASC: Gift Aid declaration forms

 You can download PDF forms, and give/email them to your donors.

 This is a very simple approach but as mentioned before, your donors will need to print, complete and return.
 You will need to maintain a list of all declarations as they are completed and arrange reminders.
 Keep copies of all the forms, both returned by email and paper copies which perhaps you should scan.
 Don’t forget to check the existence of a current Gift Aid form as repeat donations come in.

 When it comes to completing the HMRC claim, you will need to have the supporting declaration forms to hand.